Kumasi: Air

-Kumasi is served by the Kumasi Airport.
+Kumasi is served by the Prempeh I International Airport.
 As of May 2020, two airlines offered regularly scheduled flights to Accra.
 Airlines servicing the airport included Africa World Airlines and Passion Air.
 In 2013, the Government of Ghana approved expansion plans to the Kumasi Airport to service international flights into the region.
-The renovation project will span three development stages, with all work expected to be completed by October 2022.
+The airport was renovated and completed by October 2022.